 Exercise benefits your dog in many ways

 Dogs that don’t get enough exercise are at risk for obesity when they become bored and relieve their boredom by eating.
 They also may be more likely to misbehave, acting out through destructive behaviors like chewing, digging and barking.

-Providing your dog with regular exercise improves muscle tone and increases his metabolism, which can help with weight loss efforts.
+Providing your dog with regular exercise improves muscle tone and increases their metabolism, which can help with weight loss efforts.
 Exercise also supports healthy aging by helping to slow the muscle loss that occurs with aging, eases symptoms of some chronic health concerns such as arthritis, and helps to avoid weight regain after loss.
-Finally, exercise provides mental stimulation, allows your pup to be social, gives him an opportunity to explore his environment and helps strengthen his bond to you.
+Finally, exercise provides mental stimulation, allows your pup to be social, gives them an opportunity to explore their environment and helps strengthen their bond to you.